Sphnixxxx/Currency_converter/README.md

 Requirements:
 Python 3.6 or higher.
-requests library for making HTTP requests.
+Requests library for making HTTP requests.